dildeolupbiten/QSnake/README.md

 ##### 1.2.2.
 Distance state

-`Distance state` is the distance representation of the head of the snake and the target.
+The `distance state` is a representative point of the distance between the head of the snake and the target.
+If the distance is positive, it is represented with `1`, if negative, with `-1`, if there's no difference, it's represented with `0`.

    | Δd | Δd < 0 | Δd = 0 | Δd > 0 |
    |----|--------|--------|--------|